The hunt to find, attract, and secure quality talent for your organization can be grueling.

 Once you have gone through the challenges of identifying and talking with candidates that might be a good fit, how do you determine which ones are the real deal?
 What behaviors should you look out for that make qualified candidates stick out?

-One of PrimePay’s Talent Acquisition Managers, as well as our Manager of PrimePay WOW offered their insight below.
+Two of PrimePay’s Talent Acquisition Managers offered their insight below.

 Advice for your future employee:

 Talent Acquisition Manager, Erin Murphree, shares the following:

 Avoid asking 'yes' or 'no' questions.
 Ask a question where the interviewer can provide you detailed information.

 Here are some examples:

 - What’s a percentage breakdown of the role for each task?

 - How will I be measured for success in this role?